 A joint supplement is a pill or chewable tablet made to boost joint support and promote joint health.
 Most joint supplements look similar to your average dog treat.

 As a dog ages, the body naturally produces less glucosamine.
 Glucosamine is a naturally occurring compound that helps to repair tissue and cartilage like what’s found in the joints.
 With less of the compound being produced, your dog’s joints can’t repair themselves as well.
-As a result, joint inflammation and pain occur.
+As a result, joint swelling and discomfort occur.

 The idea of joint supplements, then, is to help replenish compounds like glucosamine that aren’t being produced in the same quantities they once were.
 So how do you know if your dog should be taking a supplement or not?